Skip to Content

 One Login details (1)

-• To enable synchronization, turn on “Use Synchronization with the Authentication System”.
+• To configure synchronization, enable (check) the “Use Synchronization with the Authentication System” option.

 One Login details (2)